 Regulation and control of all public service and public utilities operated in connection with the Port

 Fixing of all rates, dockage, rental, tolls, wharfage and related charges for the use and occupation of the public facilities and services of the Port, and providing for collection thereof

 Pursuant to the Charter, the Port Commission prepares an annual budget.

 The Board of Port Commissioners meets on the second and fourth Wednesday of each month and may meet in additional special sessions.
-For the Port Commission meeting schedule, go here.
+Visit the Port Commission meeting schedule to view all meetings.
 Meetings are subject to change.
-To review meeting agendas, minutes and meeting cancellations, go here.
-To sign up to receive meetings agendas, minutes or other Port announcements, go here.
+View our Agendas and Minutes page to review meeting agendas, minutes and meeting cancellations.
+To sign up to receive meetings agendas and other Port announcements, use our Sign-Up form.

 Claire was first appointed to the Commission in 2007.
 Previous to serving on the Port Commission, Claire served 21 years on the Redwood City Council, including four years as mayor, and seven years on the Redwood City Planning Commission.